-- 3.2.1 In order to meet local housing need, we will give more priority to house applicants who have a local connection to Monmouthshire. - 3.2.2 Local connection is defined as: - a) The applicant or a member of their household has lived in the County in accommodation of their choice for 2 out of the past 3 years or 3 out of the past 5 years.
-For a local connection to apply, an applicant must have lived in Monmouthshire through their own choice.
-All existing contract-holders of a Homesearch Partner will also be considered to have a local connection. - b) The applicant or a member of their household are employed within the County and they work within the area (i.e. not just where the employers head office is).
+- 10.1 In order to meet local housing need, we will give more priority to house applicants who have a local connection to Monmouthshire. - 10.2 Local connection is defined as: - a) The applicant or a member of their household has lived in the County in accommodation of their choice for 2 out of the past 3 years or 3 out of the past 5 years.
+For a local connection to apply, an applicant must have lived in Monmouthshire through their own choice. - b) The applicant or a member of their household are employed within the County and they work within the area (i.e. not just where the employers head office is).
 Someone who is self-employed would need to show that they routinely work in Monmouthshire to qualify.
 Employment will be deemed to be work that is permanent or long term in nature and is for 15 hours a week or more. - c) The applicant or a member of their household has a family association, (being mother or father (or a person who's acted in that capacity), brother, sister or dependent children or adult children) who reside within the County and have done so for the past 5 years continuously.
 This includes step children and adopted children.
-There will be no local connection where the relationship is estranged. - d) The applicant has just been or is about to be discharged from the British Armed Forces and has previously lived in the County as defined in 3.2.2(a) immediately prior to joining the armed forces or has met these criteria through service.
-The spouse or civil partner of a serving British Armed Forces personnel will be considered to meet the British Armed Forces local connection criteria should a separation occur during service, if they can demonstrate they normally resided with their spouse/ civil partner as part of their household.
-This would also apply to bereaved spouses or civil partners of serving British Armed Forces personnel. - e) There are special circumstances, for example, the applicant or their household is currently receiving specialist medical or statutory services that are only available in the Monmouthshire area where the travel requirements are detrimental to their wellbeing.
+There will be no local connection where the relationship is estranged.

+- d) The applicant has just been or is about to be discharged from the British Armed Forces and has previously lived in the County as defined in 10.2 (a) immediately prior to joining the armed forces. - e) There are special circumstances, for example, the applicant or their household needs to be near special medical or support services that are only available in the Monmouthshire area.
 A local connection established on these grounds is likely to be exceptional.
-We would consider someone has a local connection where they are living in domestic abuse refuge accommodation in Monmouthshire and it is considered unsafe for them to return to the area that they have left.

-- f) The applicant is owed a Homeless Section 73 or Section 75 duty by MCC under the Housing (Wales) Act 2014. - g) An applicant has been provided with accommodation (at any time) in Monmouthshire, in relation to Section 95 of the Immigration and Asylum Act 1999 or succeeding legislation and in line with Section 81 of the Housing (Wales) Act 2014. - h) An applicant who qualifies under The Allocation of Housing and Homelessness (Eligibility) (Wales) (Amendment) Regulations 2022 (see Appendix 7, 1.1).
+We would consider someone has a local connection where they are living in domestic abuse refuge accommodation in Monmouthshire and it is considered unsafe for them to return to the area that they have left. - f) The applicant is owed a Homeless Section 73 or Section 75 duty by MCC under the Housing (Wales) Act 2014. - g) An applicant has been provided with accommodation (at any time) in Monmouthshire, in relation to Section 95 of the Immigration and Asylum Act 1999 or succeeding legislation and in line with Section 81 of the Housing (Wales) Act 2014. - h) An applicant who qualifies under The Allocation of Housing and Homelessness (Eligibility) (Wales) (Amendment) Regulations 2022.
 The amended regulation makes these groups eligible for homelessness assistance and social housing.

-3.3 Applicants Living Away from Monmouthshire
+11. Applicants Living Away from Monmouthshire

-3.3.1 It is possible for eligible applicants who live outside of Monmouthshire to register for Homesearch.
+11.1 It is possible for eligible applicants who live outside of Monmouthshire to register for Homesearch.
 In such circumstances we will always seek to verify their circumstances fully.
 This is because it could influence how their local connection is determined e.g. someone is serving in the armed forces.

-3.4 Homelessness/No fixed Abode/Rough Sleepers
+12. Homelessness/No fixed Abode/Rough Sleepers